-Check the following belts for snugness (1/2 to 3/4 inch play at center of belt), cracks, frays,loose fibers or signs of wear:
+- · Check the following belts for snugness (up to 1/4-inch play at center of belt), cracks or frays:

-Power steering belt.
+- -Power steering belt.

-Water pump belt.
+- -Water pump belt.

-Alternator belt.
+- -Alternator belt.

-Air compressor belt.
+- -Air compressor belt.

 Note: If any of the components listed above are not belt driven, you must: